Authorship of the Pauline epistles: Second Epistle to the Thessalonians

+Its authorship is disputed, with critical commentators being evenly divided on Pauline authorship.
 2 Thessalonians is often regarded as pseudonymous due to its apparent divergence in theology/content from Paul's authentic letters.
-Perhaps the most frequent attack on authenticity concerns the letter's eschatology in relation to 1 Thessalonians and the rest of the Pauline corpus.
-It is often said that 1 Thessalonians (4:15; 5:2-3), like the historical Paul (1 Cor 7:29; Phil 4:5), expects an imminent end to the world, while 2 Thessalonians sees it as a future event (3:6-12).
+Perhaps the most frequent attack on authenticity concerns the letter's eschatology; Ehrman points in Forged (2011) to differences between eschatological expectations in 1 Thessalonians (4:15; 5:2-3) and 2 Thessalonians' view as a future event (3:6-12).
 However, others understand 2 Thessalonians to be a correction of his audience's misunderstanding of 1 Thessalonians, which explains Paul's tone shift.

 It has also been argued that the Christology of 2 Thessalonians is at odds with the true Paul, as what is attributed to Jesus in 2 Thessalonians is normally attributed to God in his other letters.
 As identified by M.J.J.
 Menken, several phrases in 2 Thessalonians seem to share a theme with phrases in 1 Thessalonians, yet with an elevated role of Christ.
 In particular, Jesus is described as the giver of salvation rather than God (2 Thess 2:13 vs. 1 Thess 1:4).
 Norman Perrin claimed that, in the time of Paul, prayer usually treated God the Father as ultimate judge, rather than Jesus.
 From this hypothesis he contrasted 2 Thessalonians 3:5 with 1 Thessalonians 3:13 and contended that 2 Thessalonians was written sometime after Paul's death.
 Still, some see the texts in 2 Thessalonians that seem to elevate the role of Christ as overblown.
 Abraham Malherbe, for example, acknowledges the presence of Jesus as eschatological judge already in 1 Thessalonians 2:19; 3:11-12.

 2 Thessalonians 2:2 seems to warn its readers against accepting teachings from a letter forged in Paul's name, indicating that either a pseudonymous author was attempting to disarm the letter's audience into accepting his forgery as authentically Pauline, or that Paul himself was writing to warn his readers that forged letters were being circulated in his name.